frederic-perez/AmE-dictionary/data/dictionary.md

 __rickshaw__ _n_ :two: A light two-wheeled passenger vehicle drawn by one or more people, chiefly used in Asian countries.
 Short for cycle rickshaw.
 __RICO__ _abbr_ _He had been indicted on RICO charges._
 __ricochet__ _v_ :four::mega::mute:[ricoche~~t~~]:hammer:
+__rictus__ _n_ __1__ A fixed or unnatural grin or grimace, as in horror or death.
+An expression in which someone shows their teeth in a smile, but looks strange or in pain rather than looking happy and relaxed. __2__ (Biology) The gap or cleft of an open mouth or beak.
 __riddance__ _n_ :four::hammer:
 __riddle<sup>1</sup>__ _n_ :six::hammer: _The Mad Tea-Party in Alice’s Adventures in Wonderland is famous for its riddle with no answer._
 __riddle<sup>2</sup>__ _v_ :six::hammer: (riddled, riddling) _Chinese society is riddled with contradictions._ _The interior of the wooden shaft was riddled with the trail of boring insects._